|Loc: E Santa Cruz Island

 Little Scorpion is the primary overnight anchorage.
 It usually affords protection from the prevailing westerlies, but the swell can enter the anchorage, making for rough and sleepless nights.

 If I plan to spend the night, I also plan a backup.
 Swell, wind and, on one occasion, the smell from Bird S**t Rock (78) have encouraged me to find another spot for the night.
 And speaking of the smell, it just isn’t a problem right now.
-The Park Service has planted the rock and, though they didn’t expect their efforts to cover the islet, they are probably ecstatic at the success they’ve achieved.
+The Park Service planted the rock a few years back and, though they didn’t expect their efforts to cover the islet, they were probably ecstatic at the success they’d achieved.

 Finding the anchorages